-Magnolia City offers a variety of programs designed to meet the needs of every patient.
-Though a safe and monitored detox, these include:
+Magnolia City offers a variety of programs designed to meet the needs of every patient through a safe and monitored Houston drug detox center, these include:

-When you choose Magnolia City, you’ll receive individualized attention from our staff.
+When you choose Magnolia City for drug or alcohol detox in Houston, you’ll receive individualized attention from our staff.
 They’ll take into account your specific situation and goals.
 Then they’ll create a personalized treatment plan that fits your needs.
 You don’t have to go through detox alone.
 Our compassionate team members will walk alongside you throughout the entire process.